shawn-dsilva/laravel-react-realtime-chat/README.md

-# Laravel React RealTime Chat App
+# Laravel React RealTime Chat App 💬

-Full Featured Chat Web App with User-to-User and User to Group Real Time chatting, built with React, Redux, Laravel, PostgreSQL and powered by WebSockets.
+Full Featured Chat Web App with User-to-User and User to Group Real Time chatting, Profile Picture Uploading and Notifications.
+Built with React, Redux, Laravel, PostgreSQL and powered by WebSockets, hosted in Docker containers running NGINX and PHP-FPM.

-## Features
+## ⭐ Features

 - Public chatting with all user in site.
 - Create your own Chat Rooms/Channels and make them Public or Private( needing your permission or invitation to join )
 - User To User Private Messaging

-For complete Feature List check out https://www.shawndsilva.com/projects
+For complete ✨Feature List✨ check out https://www.shawndsilva.com/projects

-## Pre-Requisites
+## ✅ Requirements

 - PHP 7.2
 - Composer